-- (1) This Part applies if an infringement warrant has been issued against a registered operator of a motor vehicle, whether or not a seven-day notice has been served on that person. - (2) The sheriff or a police member may take action under this Part in addition to any other action under this Act.
+- (1) This Part applies if one or more infringement warrants have been issued against a registered operator of a motor vehicle, whether or not a seven-day notice has been served on that person in respect of the infringement warrant or those infringement warrants, as the case requires. - (2) The sheriff or a police officer may take action under this Part in addition to any other action under this Act.